TomHarrop/ird-5acc-paper/ms/results.md

 CCL : **?**

 ## AP2/EREBP-like transcription factors are differentially expressed between stages and associated with domesticated accessions
+>make the link with the previous part from all genes to TF? supp-fig-05-tfs-of-pc5

 The family of APETALA2 and ethylene-responsive element binding protein (AP2/EREBP)-like genes are enriched at the extremes of PC5, suggesting that they contribute to differences between BM and SM (Figure 3 **HB-AP2-heatmap**).
 Homeobox, MADS, NAC and SBP genes are also enriched in PC5 (Figure 3 **HB-AP2-heatmap**; Figure S7 **NAC-MADS-SPL-heatmap**).